Nwakakukaks/Xswap/Contracts/README.md

 2. Staking reward Token - The reward token which is to be sent for the Staking users do
 3. Staking Factory - Create and Manages the various Staking Pool

-We have plans to allow users to pay protocol fees in the Reward Token we offer to them , in this way it can be utilised

-## NOTE : Swapping contracts are ready for Mainnet Deployement .
-The contracts are properly audited , gas optimized and quailty approved .

-## NOTE : LENDING and STAKING contracts Not fit for mainnet, No Audit has been done for these contracts.
-Issues maybe present.